-Corporate expense decreased by \$13.6 million compared to 2019, driven primarily by a decrease in M&A related costs, lower incentive compensation, and foreign currency transactions gain, partially offset by management succession costs in 2020.
-Corporate expense as a percent of revenues decreased to 2.8% in 2020 compared to 3.2% in 2019.
+Corporate expense increased by \$5.6 million compared to 2020, driven primarily by higher M&A related costs and incentive compensation expense, both of which were reduced in the prior year as a result of the impact of COVID-19 pandemic.
+The increase was partially offset by lower costs relating to management succession costs incurred only in the prior year.
+Corporate expense as a percent of revenues increased slightly to 2.9% in 2021 compared to 2.8% in 2020.